Texas Car Insurance Laws: Everything you need to know

 Texas’s Penalties for Driving without Proof of Insurance

-Car insurance laws in Texas mandate that you purchase and maintain current automobile insurance.
-Texas auto insurance laws officially terminated the “Texas Driver Responsibility Program”, which assessed a $250 fine per year for three years for a variety of infractions, including driving with a suspended license.
+Texas car insurance laws mandate that you purchase and maintain proof of car insurance.
+Texas auto insurance laws officially terminated the “Texas Driver Responsibility Program”, which assessed a $250 fine per year for three years for a variety of infringement, including driving with a suspended license.

 - Driving Without Insurance: $350 Fine